Muller Van Severen celebrate their 15th anniversary with Apartamento in Milan: a new book and a special exhibition

 Silhouettes, during Salone del Mobile in Milan — 18-26 April 2026

-To mark fifteen years of practice, Muller Van Severen teams up with Apartamento for a new monographic book and for Silhouettes, a special exhibition during Salone del Mobile in Milan, presented in collaboration with Tim Van Laere Gallery (Antwerp–Rome).
+To mark fifteen years of practice, Muller Van Severen teams up with Apartamento for a new monographic book (titled A Lot of Work) and a special exhibition (titled Silhouettes: Celebrating 15 Years) during Salone del Mobile in Milan.
+The exhibition is presented in partnership with Tim Van Laere Gallery (Antwerp–Rome).

 The exhibition